top of page

 Accolades:

-• Accreditation from Community Food Centres Canada as a Good Food Organization (2023)
+• Community Food Centres Canada, Good Food Organization (2023)

 • Restaurants Canada Social Advocate Award of Excellence (2023)